 Most people know the feeling of turning over the pillow to the “cool side” in the middle of the night.
-Some pillows retain heat and feel warm against the sleeper’s face.
-Flipping these pillows will help them feel cooler, but only briefly.
+Flipping pillows may help them feel cooler, but only briefly.
 A pillow specifically designed with breathable components can reduce sweating, overheating, and the general discomfort that comes from sleeping hot.
-Since warm temperatures can negatively affect sleep quality, a cooling pillow can also curb sleep interruptions and help you avoid daytime fatigue.
+Our team has tested more than 300 pillows in order to find the best cooling pillows and help you find the one that’s right for you.

 What’s the Best Cooling Pillow?